arpanshah19/dq_operator/README.md

-# 🧪 Airflow Data Quality TaskGroup
+# 🧪 Airflow Data Quality Operator

 A streamlined solution to define and run data quality (DQ) checks in **Airflow** using configurable SQL rules.
 It supports any SQL engine (e.g., **Snowflake**, **Databricks**, **SQL Server**) and integrates seamlessly with orchestration workflows or standalone Python scripts.